-Yale University School of Medicine has established the Master of Health Science (MHS) degree for approved departments and programs.
+Yale University School of Medicine has established the Master of Health Science (MHS) degree, for applicants with an M.D. degree, from approved departments and programs.
 Currently there are ten departments and programs that are approved to offer the MHS degree.
 The departments and programs are listed below with the name of the Director.

 |Departments or Programs||Director|

 |Internal Medicine||Dr. Vincent Quagliarello

 |Yale Center for Clinical Investigation (YCCI) Scholars Program||Dr. Eugene Shapiro